subvertnormality/mosaic/README.md

 ### Sequencer Pattern

 The sequencer pattern rounds out the trio of foundational elements in _Mosaic_.
 This entity encompasses all details from channels and patterns.
 This includes aspects from trig locks and scale preferences to merge modes and octave choices for a 64-step sequence.
-Within a scene, you're provided with 90 sequencer pattern slots, which can be linked to craft a song in the song mode page.
+Within a scene, you're provided with 90 sequencer pattern slots, which can be linked to create a full song in the song mode page.
 All sequencer patterns can have their global length adjusted anywhere between 1 to 64 steps, which will apply to all channels.

 ### Scale

 Each sequencer pattern offers 16 scale slots.
-A single slot can house a root note, a scale variation (eg Dorian or Major), and a degree setting.
+A single slot has a root note, a scale variation (eg Dorian, Major, etc), and a degree setting.
 Scales can be selected in various ways: setting a default scale for a channel, designating scale trig locks for specific channels activated on certain steps, or setting global scale trig locks influencing all channels unless a particular channel-specific trig lock takes precedence.
-This flexibility paves the way for intricate chord progressions.
+This flexibility paves the way for intricate chord progressions and the ability to add variation to patterns.

 ### Device